 What is a GIA laser inscription?

 Diamonds accompanied by GIA Diamond Dossiers® typically feature a micro-laser inscription applied to the edge of the diamond.
-The GIA report number appears microscopically engraved on the outer edge (girdle) of the diamond.
-This gives buyers a unique way of linking their GIA report to the physical diamond.
+The GIA report number appears microscopically engraved on the outer girdle of the diamond.
+The laser inscription gives buyers a unique way of linking their GIA report to the diamond itself.
 Enter this number into GIA’s website and hey-presto – you have an electronic copy of your diamond grading report.

 Where to find the girdle of a diamond

 The girdle of your diamond runs around the outer edge between the upper crown facets and the lower pavilion facets.
-It is basically the thin outer edge, separating the upper part of the diamond from the lower section.
-The outer edge will appear as a polished, faceted or bruted (matt) surface on which the number will be microscopically lasered.
+It is the thin outer edge, separating the upper part of the diamond from the lower section.
+The polished, faceted or bruited (matt) girdle includes the number applied microscopically.

 A GIA laser inscription gives the consumer greater confidence when purchasing a diamond.
 Retailers should use this as a further selling point since not all laboratories laser mark diamonds in this way.
-The inscription is permanently registered in GIA’s archive database.
+GIA records the stone under this number in their online archive.

 The GIA inscription is invisible to the naked eye and difficult to see under 10x magnification to the untrained eye.
 Buyers who purchase without consultation are likely to be unaware of the presence of the inscription.